GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/tables.rst

 Appending and deleting rows
 ---------------------------

-Appending and deleting rows is uncanningly complicated with pyfits.
+Appending and deleting rows is uncanningly complicated with PyFITS.
 This is an area where the use ``astropy.table`` can certainly help.
 We hope to be able to add astropy-based examples to this manual in the near future.
-But for now, let us study the pyfits way.
+But for now, let us study the PyFITS way.

 *Disclaimer*:  This is the way the author figured out how to do the row manipulations.
-If the reader knows of a better way to do it with pyfits, please let us know.)
+If the reader knows of a better way to do it with PyFITS, please let us know.

-Below, we append two new entries to table2.
-Only the ``SNR_ID`` and ``pabeta`` fields will be added to the table since those are the only two columsn in ``table2``.
+Below, we append two new entries to ``table2``.
+Only the ``SNR_ID`` and ``pabeta`` fields will be added to the table since those are the only two columns in ``table2``.
 When an entry has fields not represented in the table, those fields are simply ignored.

 ::